Video comp: Overweight, stressed, late and in love

 Public engagement video competition to win £500 towards your research.

 Do you love talking about your work to your friends and family?
 Have you come up with creative ideas to explain your research at science festivals?
 Or are you a keen videographer who could turn your skills to promoting the field of neuroendocrinology?

 We’re looking for creative, enthusiastic and inspiring short videos that explain neuroendocrinology to an interested non-specialist audience.

 Video judges include Dr Giles Yeo, winner of The Genetics Society’s JBS Haldane Lecture in recognition of his outstanding ability to communicate topical subjects in genetics research to an interested lay audience.

-Winners will get a £300 bursary towards attending our next annual meeting in Bordeaux, screening at the AGM in Bordeaux and have their video uploaded onto the BSN website.
+Winners will get a £500 bursary towards furthering their research, a video screening at our next Annual Meeting (date TBC due to COVID-19 situation), and have their video uploaded onto the BSN website.

 Image above: Could you be the next Giles Yeo?
 Credit: Scott Chasserot

 Create a short video explaining one of the topics below to an interested non-specialist, such as a friend or relative.
 Be as creative as you like – use animation, dance, talk, song, mime, drama!
 We are looking for videos that explain research clearly and with enthusiasm, creativity and joy.